AK Press: Operations

 AK Press is organized as a collective, akin to a workers' co-operative.
 The press is owned by all members of the collective, works without bosses or hierarchy, and uses collective decision-making processes, following anarchist principles.

 Works published by AK Press include classic anarchist texts by Peter Kropotkin, Pierre-Joseph Proudhon, Errico Malatesta, Emma Goldman, Alexander Berkman, and Voltairine de Cleyre, as well books on the history of anarchism and of anarchist struggles like the Spanish Revolution, Nestor Makhno and the Makhnovshchina.
 They also publish on topics related to ongoing anti-fascism and contemporary anarchism, such as prison abolition, the environmental movement, anti-capitalism, feminism, and anti-racism.
-Noted authors include Noam Chomsky, Murray Bookchin, David Graeber, and Harsha Walia.

 AK Press regularly publishes in collaboration with the Institute for Anarchist Studies, the Kate Sharpley Library, and World War 3 Illustrated.
 They also publish the Emergent Strategy Series, edited by adrienne maree brown and inspired by her book of the same name, including books by queer Black feminists Alexis Pauline Gumbs and Alexis de Veaux.
 Their Black Dawn series is noted for releasing speculative fiction with anarchist and political themes, including books by Margaret Killjoy and adrienne maree brown, among others.

 In both the US and UK, the business tables at anarchist bookfairs, conferences, activist gatherings, and literary festivals.
 The company also sells clothing, buttons, stickers, and various other related items.